raim/mistrans/decode/README.md

-4. Run the bash script that blasts all BP/SAAP data, and collects various structural information for the best-matching protein, transcript and genome site.
+4. Run the bash script that blasts all BP/SAAP data, and collects various structural information for the best-matching protein sites, and its transcript and genome coordinates.

 ``` bash